 A major issue for me in using a wheelchair is that I’m not able to wheel myself in the chair so I will need to have an electric wheelchair.
 Electric wheelchairs are expensive and something I cannot afford.
 I get irritated that I need a situational wheelchair but even more so that I can’t afford to get the aids that I need to navigate through life.
 There will come a day when I will be wheelchair dependent and I’m not sure what I will do when that day comes and I have no wheelchair.

 I’ve shopped around for electric wheelchairs and I have found one that is the least expensive for what I need.
 It still is almost $3,000.00.
 Being on a fixed income I’m just not going to be able to afford that and it will be a long time before I will be able to save enough money for a wheelchair.

-If you are a person who has EDS then you are very familiar with the judgements that not only come from others, but the judgements that come from ourselves.
+If you are a person who has EDS then you are very familiar with the judgments that not only come from others but the judgments that come from ourselves.
 It's easy to judge ourselves by what we see others around us doing and also by what we can no longer do as we look back and see all that we have lost as a result of what Ehlers Danlos can do to us.

 So, Stay tuned and I will give you my review of this chair and how it changes my life!